 Whatever the setting, live music is a part of the cultural scene on the Northshore where everything from wine-sipping to parade-watching to hot dates comes with a soundtrack.
 Here are a few venues you might want to check out.

-Pontchartrain Vineyards This winery, in Bush, about 20 minutes outside downtown Covington, hosts an outdoor concert series twice monthly in May, June, September, October and November.
+Jazz n' the Vines This concert series is held at the Pontchartrain Vineyard winery, in Bush, about 20 minutes outside downtown Covington, hosts an outdoor concert series twice monthly in May, June, September, October, and November.
 Regional acts perform on the small outdoor stage for concert-goers enjoying picnics on the grass against a backdrop of grapevines.

 Sunset at the Landing Held monthly March-October, the free Landing concerts are held Fridays down at the Bogue Falaya River in downtown Covington.